intelligentspaces/AdxUtils/README.md

 # Azure Data Explorer Utilities

-This is a command line application which is intended to provide a useful set of utlities for working with Azure Data Explorer.
+This is a command line application which is intended to provide a useful set of utilities for working with Azure Data Explorer.
 Mostly to make things easier where some tasks are not supported by the [Azure CLI](https://learn.microsoft.com/cli/azure/) or are needed to work in a way to support other activities.

 ## Authentication